justinwoo/dotfiles-old/README.md

 # environment

-assumes installation of git, ruby, homebrew, and the [janus](https://github.com/carlhuda/janus) vim pack.
+assumes installation of git, ruby, and homebrew